Muromegalovirus

-Muromegalovirus is a genus of viruses in the order Herpesvirales, in the family Herpesviridae, in the subfamily Betaherpesvirinae.
+Muromegalovirus is a genus of viruses in the order Herpesvirales, in the family Orthoherpesviridae, in the subfamily Betaherpesvirinae.
 Rodents serve as natural hosts.
 There are three species in this genus.
 Diseases associated with this genus include: infected peritoneal macrophages, dendritic cells (DC) and hepatocytes, inducing significant pathology in both the spleen and the liver.
-Murid viruses Murid betaherpesvirus 1 (MuHV-1) and Murid betaherpesvirus 2 (MuHV-2), previously defined as mouse cytomegalovirus (MCMV) and rat cytomegalovirus (RCMV), belong to this genus.
+Murid viruses Murine cytomegalovirus and Murid herpesvirus 2 (MuHV-2) belong to this genus.

 Species

-The following 3 species are assigned to the genus in ICTV 2022:
+The genus contains the following species, listed by scientific name and followed by the common name of the species: